Treatments for localised penile cancer (including surgery; Glansectomy)

 A follow up appointment will usually be made within a few weeks to check that the operation sites are healing satisfactorily and to discuss the results of surgery.

-Men should be aware that the colour of the skin graft will be a different colour to the penile skin when fully healed.
+Men should be aware that the colour of the skin graft may be a different colour to the penile skin when fully healed.

 Tips for surgery